 20 – Black Cake

 Another delicious traditional Christmas food is black cake, also known as rum cake.
 It’s a cake consisting of dried fruits, such as cherries, raisins, currants, and prunes, soaked in Bajan rum.
-The fruits are soaked well in advance to enrich their flavor, sometimes for up to three weeks, as the longer the fruits soak, the stronger the rum flavor in the cake.
+The fruits are soaked well in advance to enrich their flavor, sometimes for up to three months or even longer, as the longer the fruits soak, the stronger the rum flavor in the cake.

 Once the fruits are ready, they are mixed into the cake base, which is then baked.
 Once out of the oven, some Bajans will even pour more rum over the cake to increase to strengthen its flavor.